Discovering Heterogeneous Treatment Effects in Regression Discontinuity Designs: Introduction

-This paper contributes to the literature by proposing a machine learning algorithm designed to discover heterogeneity in the average treatment effect (ATE) estimated in an RD setup.
+This paper contributes to the literature by proposing a machine learning algorithm to discover heterogeneity in the average treatment effect (ATE\footnote{To be more specific it is a conditional average treatment effect, where conditioning refers to be around the cutoff value.}) estimated in an RD setup.
 The subpopulations that the algorithm searches over are defined by the values of a set of additional pre-treatment covariates.
 Analysis of treatment effect heterogeneity is important for at least two reasons.
 Firstly, researchers and policymakers gain a more detailed understanding of the treatment by learning the extent to which the treatment works differently in different groups.
 Indeed, the overall average effect may not be very informative if there is substantial heterogeneity.
-For example, the treatment may have no impact in one group while a large one in another, or there may even be groups where the average treatment effect has opposite signs.
+For example, the treatment may have no impact in one group while having a significant impact in another, or there may even be groups where the average treatment effect has opposite signs.
 Secondly, uncovering treatment effect heterogeneity -- with strong external validity -- can lead to a more efficient allocation of resources.
-If the budget for implementing a treatment is limited, decision makers can design future policies to focus on treating those groups where the expected treatment effects are the largest.
+If the budget for implementing a treatment is limited, decision makers can design future policies to focus on treating those groups with the largest expected treatment effects.